yb0608/Python-JavaScript---Blog/README.md

 - urls.py (all urls for portfolio app)
 - views.py (have functional view and class view)
 - requirement.txt (have extra Django installments)

+## Getting Started

+### Run App
+1. Download the folder
+2. In your terminal, `cd` into the mail directory.
+3. Run `python manage.py makemigrations` mail to make migrations for the mail app.
+4. Run `python manage.py migrate` to apply migrations to your database.
+5. Run `python manage.py runserver` to start local host

+### Managing Database
+1. In your terminal, `cd` into the mail directory.
+2. Run `python manage.py createsuperuser`, then follow the instructions
+3. Run `python manage.py runserver` to start local host
+4. Open a Web browser and go to “/admin/” on your local domain – e.g., http://127.0.0.1:8000/admin/